PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 The software development tools depends on the board using on our robots.
 Here are some potential development tools for us to consider:

 * Android Studio <https://developer.android.com/studio/index.html>
-* Buzz: A Programming language designed for robot swarms <http://the.swarming.buzz>
 * Platformio <https://platformio.org>
 * Github <https://github.com>